About the Music Project

 A growing body of research has demonstrated the beneficial effects of listening to personalized music for people living with dementia, including improvements in mood, cognition, and overall quality of life.
 Attend one of our informational webinars to learn more here.

-What is the participation criteria for the Alzheimer Society Music Project?
+What are the participation criteria for the Alzheimer Society Music Project?

-The Music Recipient must have dementia or other cognitive impairment, and either the Music Recipient or their family member must reside in Ontario.
+The Music Recipient must be a person living with dementia, and either the Music Recipient or their family member must reside in Ontario.